chevereto/v4-admin/settings/file-uploads.md

 ## Thumb size

-The with and height for the image thumbs.
+The width and height for the image thumbs.

 ## Medium image fixed dimension